roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 The last few paragraphs have introduced lots of jargon.
 To understand them, it helps to see them in action.
-The simple two link manipulator, Figure :numref:`intro-two-link` is a good place to start.
+The simple two link manipulator, :numref:`intro-two-link` is a good place to start.
 Imagine a robotic arm that has two straight links with a rotary joint at the base and a rotary joint connecting the two links.
 In practice, these rotary joints would be run by motors or servos and